jrmi/byemail/README.md

 # What is it ?

-Leefmail is both a smtp mail server and a webmail.
+byemail is both a smtp mail server and a webmail.
 Only one tool to install, only one tool to master.

 Mail servers are difficult to install and configure because they can do a lot of things that are unnecessary for most end users.
 We also need to connect things like: